juju/docs/src/en/clouds-k8s.md

        Consider manually adding a cluster via `add-cloud` and `add-credential` Change from staging store to production store when available Link to Discourse posts on aws-integrator?
-       Write tutorial on building a cluster using GKE Write tutorial on building a cluster using AWS Example done with AWS since a LXD bundle needs each of its charms to specify profile edits according to https://is.gd/dqXGN2
+       Write tutorial on building a cluster using GCE with gcp-integrator Write tutorial on building a cluster using AWS with aws-integrator Example done with AWS since a LXD bundle needs each of its charms to specify profile edits according to https://is.gd/dqXGN2

 # Using Kubernetes with Juju